Fall 2023 Special Enrollment Procedures

 Overview

-The following is a list of the fall 2023 Barnard English courses that have special enrollment procedures.
-(A list of fall 2023 Barnard Film Studies courses that have special enrollment procedures can be found on the Film Studies website.)
+The following is a list of the fall 2025 Barnard English courses that have special enrollment procedures.
 The need for special enrollment as well as how to do so is also stated in each course's course description in the Online Catalogue.

 Any questions about English course enrollment that are not answered by this page may be directed to english@barnard.edu.